McKlay/ai-chatbot-engineering/docs/chapter7.md

 ---

 While prompts guide the LLM’s behavior, they alone can’t store long-term memory or domain-specific knowledge.
 What happens when your chatbot needs to reference company documents, FAQs, or proprietary knowledge?
 That’s where **RAG (Retrieval-Augmented Generation)** comes in.

+RAG enables your chatbot to access up-to-date, organization-specific, or proprietary information on demand, making it far more useful and trustworthy.
+It bridges the gap between static model knowledge and dynamic, real-world data.

 This chapter explores how to give your chatbot memory—by using **embeddings**, **vector databases**, and a smart retrieval pipeline.
 You’ll learn how to embed documents, store them efficiently using `pgvector` in Supabase, and query relevant context at runtime to inject into your prompts.
+We’ll also cover best practices for chunking, retrieval, and debugging.

 ---